 Whittier Development residents are poorer than the neighborhood as a whole, with over 85% earning less than 30% of the Area Median Income (AMI).
 There is a higher concentration of Latino/Hispanic residents (53% versus 34% in the neighborhood), and somewhat fewer African-Americans (42% versus 59% in the neighborhood).
-While the neighborhood is already younger than the city as a whole, the Whittier development has even more young people, with over 40% below the age of 18.
+While the neighborhood is already younger than the City as a whole, the Whittier development has even more young people, with over 40% below the age of 18.
 Eighty-seven percent of households are female-headed households (98% for households with children 0-5) and, perhaps most notably, 31% of heads of households are either physically or mentally disabled.
-More demographic information is detailed in the "Setting the Context" Chapter.
+More demographic information is detailed in Chapter 2.